cyberphone/cbor-everywhere/README.md

 (binary)
 --example-1--
 ```
-Using CBOR you could replace the above with the following,
+Using CBOR the construct above could be replaced by the following code,
-here shown in *diagnostic* notation:
+here shown in *diagnostic notation*:

 ```
 {